singlestore-labs/singlestoredb-python/docs/_build/html/_sources/getting-started.rst.txt

 If numbered parameters are used, the data structure passed to the :meth:`Cursor.execute` method must be a list or tuple, where the substitution numbers correspond to the 1-based position in the list / tuple.

+In the example below, ``:1`` is replade with the value ``"auto%"``.
+All escaping and quoting of the substituted data values is done automatically.

 .. ipython:: python